-Cruella will tell the villain’s side of the story, as Wicked did for The Wizard of Oz, and Maleficent did for Sleeping Beauty.
-Although the film will be set before Cruella meets the puppies, it’s possible that we’ll see flashes of her at the time of 101 Dalmatians.
-We might also find out more about how she originally became friends with Anita Radcliffe, whose dogs Pongo and Perdita are the parents of fifteen of the puppies.
+Cruella tells the villain's side of the story, as Wicked did for The Wizard of Oz, and Maleficent did for Sleeping Beauty.
+Although the film is set before Cruella meets the puppies, we find out more about how she originally became friends with Anita Radcliffe, whose dogs Pongo and Perdita are the parents of fifteen of the puppies.

 Who is directing Cruella?

 It was announced in December 2018 that Craig Gillespie – director of I, Tonya – had replaced Alex Timbers (Mozart in the Jungle) as director of the film due to conflict with Timbers’ Broadway schedule.